 The all-Argentina wine list spanned pages and included everything from cheap staples (Norton, Trapiche, Lopez) to high-end labels (Lurton, Ruca Malen, Weinert).

 I closed the menu when my olive oil-smothered provolone cheese arrived, steam rising off the grill marks.
-V-neck and cardigan watched me as I tasted it.
+The man in the v-neck sweater watched me as I tasted it.
 Cheese, barbecue smoke and oregano comingled on my tongue.
 I closed my eyes and chewed.
-They laughed approvingly and went back to talking real estate.
+He laughed approvingly and went back to talking real estate.

 A few minutes later, the waiter delivered a steak half the size of my head.
 I pushed the provolone to the side and sliced off a steaming piece of meat, realizing I’d forgotten to specify how I wanted it cooked.
 Apparently, such direction was unnecessary: juice trickling to the edge of the plate, the beef was grilled to a rosy medium rare.
 Literally melting in my mouth, the barely seasoned meat needed no embellishment.

 The men paid their check and looked on in disbelief as I worked my way through the entire steak, “Now that you’re all taken care of, you don’t mind if we leave you now, do you?”

 “Of course not.”

 “Here, let me give you my number,” said the man in the v-neck sweater, writing his name in my notebook, “Feel free to call me if you need anything.”

 They headed for the door, the waiter cleared and set their table, and a bald man in a suit glanced at me and squeezed into the chair next to mine.